 Double-Minutes-For-Life (DMFL) phones simply give you twice the number of minutes for every airtime card activate.

 Older models may be "standard-rate" phones, for calls from your home calling area, 1 minute uses up 1 unit of your account balance.
 Text messages on these older Tracfones cost 0.5 units.
+These models probably don't function on any current network.

 Older Tracfones may charge a roaming rate of an additional minute for each minute of a call.